Understand the core ideas behind NodeTool so you can build workflows confidently.

 How Workflows Run

-- Check dependencies - Figure out which nodes depend on what
+- Check dependencies — NodeTool analyzes which nodes depend on what

-- Process in order - Run nodes when their inputs are ready
+- Process in order — nodes run as soon as their inputs are ready (independent nodes run in parallel automatically)

-- Displays outputs – Final results appear in output and preview nodes
+- Display outputs — final results appear in output and preview nodes

 The technical term: Workflows are “Directed Acyclic Graphs” (DAGs), meaning data flows in one direction without loops.
 You don’t need to remember this — just know that NodeTool automatically figures out the right order to run everything.

-If you’re building custom nodes or using the Python API, here are the technical components:
+If you’re building custom nodes or using the TypeScript API, here are the key technical components:

 Node Type Resolution

-When a workflow references a node by its type string (e.g., package.Namespace.Class), NodeTool resolves the class using a robust strategy:
+When a workflow references a node by its type string (e.g., package.Namespace.Class), NodeTool resolves the class through:

 - In-memory registry lookup (with and without a trailing

-Nodesuffix) - Dynamic import of modules based on the type path, then re-check the registry
+Nodesuffix) - Dynamic import of modules based on the type path

 This enables loading graphs without pre-importing all node modules and supports short class-name references.